lluia/nextra-docs/pages/reference/core/jwt.md

 to encode and decode [JWT](https://authjs.dev/concepts/session-strategies#jwt)s issued and used by Auth.js.

-The JWT issued by Auth.js is _encrypted by default_, using the _A256GCM_ algorithm ([JWE](https://www.rfc-editor.org/rfc/rfc7516)).
+The JWT issued by Auth.js is _encrypted by default_, using the _A256CBC-HS512_ algorithm ([JWE](https://www.rfc-editor.org/rfc/rfc7518.html#section-5.2.5)).
-It uses the `AUTH_SECRET` environment variable to derive a sufficient encryption key.
+It uses the `AUTH_SECRET` environment variable or the passed `secret` propery to derive a suitable encryption key.

 :::info Note
 Auth.js JWTs are meant to be used by the same app that issued them.